Our Post Mass Weight Loss procedures are performed under General Anaesthetic in hospital. The hospital stay varies from 2 up to 10 nights.

 For breast procedures, please see the breast reduction and breast lift pages.

 Yes we do.
 Surgery post significant weight loss is a serious investment.
-To help you understand your payment options, including possible superannuation access, you may like to read our dedicated article here.
+To help you understand your payment options, including possible superannuation access, you may like to read our dedicated article for payment plans that we offer.

 Generally no. This is due to the substantial nature of the surgery and recovery required.
 The other factor is that Medicare limits the surgeries which may be performed together so a tummy tuck, arm lift and/or thigh lift may not be performed in a single operation.